Bjoerns-TB/M5Stack-LoRa-868-Network-Tester/README.md

 By commenting out #define M5go it is possible to disable the M5GO Base.
 This will disable all NeoPixel related code and features.
 By commenting out #define M5gps ist is possible to disable the M5GPS module.
 This will disable all GPS related code and features.

 Change the your TTN keys under //LoRaWAN ABP and //LoRaWAN OTAA in the networktester.ino file.
-If you want yo use OTAA you have to register a second device for your application.
+If you want yo use OTAA mode you have to register a second device for your application.
+Only the OTAA mode uses OTAA, all other modes use ABP.

 In oder to make the LoRa 868 module work with LMIC, you have to connect DIO1 of the Ra-01H with Pin 35 of the M5Stack bus.

+**An older picture showed that i connected DIO1 to PIN 35 via two solder pads next to the M5Bus connector.
+With this i connected DIO0 with DIO1 and Pin 35 and 36,  which was not intended.
+With the solderpads it is possible to connect DIO0 to PIN 35 or PIN 34 with an 0 Ohm resistor (same for 25/26 and RST), so the right pads are both connected to DIO1.
+Please use only the left solderpad or better directly the M5Bus connector, as shown in the picture.
+With this change the #define LMIC_USE_INTERRUPTS in lmic_project_config is obsolete.
+Furthermore the pin mapping has also changed.
+Please notice that there are two versions of LoRa 868 modules (before and after december 2020 with different pin mapping).
+(Thanks to Andreas D. for the appointment).
+Sorry for any problems.**

 ![DIO1 Image](https://github.com/Bjoerns-TB/M5Stack-LoRa-868-Network-Tester/blob/main/images/IMG_2434.jpg "Fig 1.
 DIO1 solder")